Daniel Fowle (printer): Life in Massachusetts

 In 1755 Fowle was approached and asked by a few gentlemen, who were opposed to the measures of the general court, and in particular, an excise act on rum.
 They employed him to assist his brother, Zechariah Fowle to print a pamphlet entitled, The Monster of Monsters, deriding and criticizing this act, while also severely admonishing several members of the court.
-Joseph Russell, his apprentice, then nearly of age, worked at the case, and a negro man at the press.
+Joseph Russell, his apprentice, then nearly of age, worked at the case, and a negro man (probably Primus Fowle) at the press.
 After publication of the affair Fowle was promptly arrested while at his dinner table on orders from the Massachusetts House of Representatives for printing a seditious pamphlet called "The Monster of Monsters."
 He was brought before the House and was questioned by the Speaker.
 Fowle did not cooperate with the Speaker and repeatedly responded to questions in an evasive manner.
 After the hearing he was jailed at a place that held thieves and murderers and was denied visitation from his wife.
 Fowle subsequently lost his license to print.
 After his release from jail, he printed "A Total Eclipse of Liberty" in response to his arrest and fled to Portsmouth, New Hampshire.